Job vacancies rose in July, dashing Fed hopes for cooling

 Reducing the high demand for workers to a level closer to the available supply would ease the pressure on companies to pay higher wages to attract and keep workers.
 Higher pay has been passed on by many businesses to consumers in the form of higher prices, thereby intensifying inflation.

 Last month, job openings rose in retail, warehousing and shipping, professional services, and in state and local education.
-The number of openings declined in manufacturing and health care.
+Openings declined in manufacturing and health care.

-The number of people who quit jobs also declined slightly in July, to 4.18 million from 4.25 million in June.
+The number of people who quit their jobs declined slightly in July, to 4.18 million from 4.25 million in June, according to Tuesday’s report.
 People typically quit jobs for a new position, usually at higher pay.
 As a result, fewer quits could lessen the pressure on companies to raise pay.
 But quitting still remains far above pre-pandemic levels, when it rarely topped 3 million.

+The data released Tuesday also included a measure of layoffs, which slipped slightly in July.
+Despite high-profile reports of job cuts, the report reinforced the impression that most companies are holding onto the vast majority of their employees.

 Job vacancies have been elevated since the economy began recovering from the pandemic recession more than two years ago.
 As demand has rapidly rebounded, employers have sought to quickly add workers.